-You’ll want to inspect your window hardware (operator or push bar).
-If it’s worn out, it should be replaced.
-It should be sturdy enough that, if your window is cranked open a few inches, a burglar won’t be able to simply force the window open to gain entry --at least not without breaking the window or the window frame.
+You’ll want to inspect your window hardware.
+If your push bar or operator is worn out, it should be replaced.
+It should be sturdy enough that, if your window is cranked open a few inches, a burglar won’t be able to simply force the window open to gain entry –at least not without breaking the window or the window frame.

 Why?
 Because burglars hate making loud noises.
 Breaking windows will alert the whole neighborhood to their presence.

 Securing casement windows is difficult, especially thin gauge aluminum casement windows commonly found on cheaply constructed homes and apartments.
 To secure these windows, you may have to replace them.